-The doing of business can be a high calling of God; a calling that for us at ServiceMaster touched many people as we grew to become one of the most admired companies among the Fortune 500.
+It is, I believe, a high calling of God; a calling that for us at ServiceMaster touched many people as we grew to become one of the most admired companies in the world.

 As Joshua came to the closing days of his leadership of the nation of Israel, he challenged the people to fear God and serve Him with faithfulness.